Krishnakrish77/movier/README.md

 - **Detailed Information:** Get comprehensive details about each movie, including ratings, genres, and release information.
 - **Watch Trailers:** Watch trailers for movies directly within the app.
 - **Share Movies/Series:** Share the movies/series that you loved with your friends and family.
+- **Watchlists:** Add movies/series that you want to watch and manage your progress.

 ## Technologies Used

 - **Expo:** The app is built using the Expo Go framework for cross-platform development.
 - **Firebase:** Firebase is used for authentication and real-time data updates.
+- **Nativewind:** Nativewind is used for app styling.

 ## Installation